ueberauth/ueberauth_github/README.md

 ```

 ## Private Emails

-Github now allows you to keep your email address private.
-If you don't mind that you won't know a users email address you can specify `allow_private_emails`.
-This will set the users email as `id+username@users.noreply.github.com`.
+GitHub now allows you to keep your email address private.
+If you don't mind
+that you won't know a users email address you can specify
+`allow_private_emails`.
+This will set the users email as
+`id+username@users.noreply.github.com`.

 ```elixir
 config :ueberauth, Ueberauth,